Machine Learning Enabled Scalable Performance Prediction of Scientific Codes: Case Study: SN (Discrete Ordinates) Application Proxy (SNAP)

 \subsection{Symbolic Regression}

 Symbolic Regression through Genetic Programming (GP)~\cite{Koza:gp}, is most commonly used technique to device functions that are in the unknown form, \(y = f(x_1, x_2, \dots, x_n)\) from multi-variate space using a finite number of samples.
 Here, \(x_1, x_2, \dots, x_n\) are independent variables, often called primitives in GP terminology.
 Inspired from the Darwinian theory of evolution, random initial population of solutions (functions) help to produce near-optimal functions for given data.
 In fact, these solutions have sex (crossover) and undergo through genetic mutations.
 As a result, qualitative solutions propagate to the next generation, this iterative process continues until convergence.
-A number of researchers~\cite{vladislavleva2008order,chennupati2014predict,munoz2019evolving} show the success of symbolic regression through GP.
-In symbolic regression for SNAP, GP takes the SNAP specific input variables ({\em Nx}, {\em Ny}, etc) along with the commonly used arithmetic operators such as \( +, -, *, /, sqrt, cos, sin, etc\).
-An example, the function, \(Nx*Ny+Ichunk*Nz+sqrt(Nmom)+3.472\) predicts the count of $9^{th}$ basic block (SNAP has a total of $1607$ basic blocks).
+A number of previous studies~\cite{vladislavleva2008order,chennupati2014predict,munoz2019evolving} show the success of symbolic regression through GP.